p0tat0id/flowd/README.md

 before running script: install postgresql 11 and above, create DB with name - flow, create user - flow and grant priveleges to user on DB.

-If you want to run script as system service, create unit file.
+If you want to run script as system service, create an unit file.

 Attention!
 At the moment, the control of the depth of data storage in the database is not implemented.